Getting a Diagnosis: How Is High-Functioning Autism Officially Identified?

 Early diagnosis is essential to access appropriate therapies and supports.
 Even challenges seem mild, proper identification can make a significant difference in personal growth, relationships, and long-term well-being.

-At Divine Steps Therapy, we believe every step toward understanding autism should be met with compassion, clarity, and expertise.
+At Divine Steps ABA, we believe every step toward understanding autism should be met with compassion, clarity, and expertise.
 As the leading therapy provider across Maryland, Virginia, and North Carolina, we specialize in comprehensive assessments that uncover the subtle signs of autism—especially in individuals who may be considered high-functioning.
 Our multidisciplinary team uses the latest diagnostic tools and a family-centered approach to ensure that no detail is overlooked.
-Whether you're navigating early signs in your child or seeking clarity as an adult, Divine Steps Therapy offers thoughtful guidance, personalized care plans, and unwavering support every step of the way.
+Whether you're navigating early signs in your child or seeking clarity as an adult, Divine Steps ABA offers thoughtful guidance, personalized care plans, and unwavering support every step of the way.
 Discover the difference that expert-led, heart-centered care can make.

 Frequently Asked Questions